top of page

 Once the loggers were complete it was time for fencing.
 We are not spring chickens, at this point my husband is in his early 70s and I'm in my late 50s.
 Yes, we are doing the fencing.
 Our tractor has an auger and we watched numerous YouTubes on putting up fencing.
 Thank god for YouTube.

 You may be asking at this point, how did you know what fence to put up if you didn't know what you were raising?
 We had many discussions about that question and had narrowed the choices to No Climb or Sheep/Goat fencing.
-I knew we weren't doing horses (had a bad accident off a horse and am now scared of them, but that's another story).
+I knew we weren't doing horses.
 Since we weren't doing horses, why spend the extra money on no-climb, so we went with sheep/goat.
-This turned out to be a good decision, as the 4"x4" squares minimizes the chances of heads getting caught in the fence.
+This turned out to be a good decision, as the 4"x4" squares minimizes the chances of kiko goat and sheep heads getting caught in the fence.

 Once the perimeter fence was up, I was getting antsy to put animals on the property.
 Did I tell you I am type A - with little patience.
 But we weren't ready yet, per YouTube.
 We needed shelter, we needed at least one interior fence to separate from the main property.
 We created the perimeter fencing for the first interior paddock, about 2.5 acres.